 - Optimizing for recall helps with minimizing the chance of not detecting a malignant cancer.
 However, this comes at the cost of predicting malignant cancer in patients although the patients are healthy (a high number of FP).

-Mathematically, it can be represented as harmonic mean of precision and recall score.
+Mathematically, it can be represented as a harmonic mean of precision and recall score.

 F1 Score = 2* Precision Score * Recall Score/ (Precision Score + Recall Score/)